Which certifications should you pursue if you want a top IT salary?

 Competitiveness factor: More than 20,000 people worldwide have earned this credential.
 Due to the demand for professionals with these skills and the relatively small supply of those who have them, CRISC is among the highest-paying certifications on the list this year.

 Path to certification: To obtain CRISC certification, you must have at least three years of experience in at least two of the four areas that the certification covers, and you must pass the exam; the experience must be within the preceding 10 years or no more than five years after passing the exam.
 The exam is only offered during the same two 16-week windows per year (this year they are February 1 to May 24 and June 1 to September 23), and is computer-based.
-Registration is via the ISACA website; use the CBT locator to find a testing site.
+Registration is via the ISACA website.

 In addition, Continuing Professional Education (CPE) credits are required each year to maintain your certification.
 Achieving CRISC certification requires ongoing effort and years of planning, but it has been a top certification for years and with the growth of cloud computing, it will stay in high demand for years to come.